 What can I say?, every time I go to Yelapa I have difficulty leaving

 The road south of Puerto Vallarta does not go all the way around the bay but cuts inland at Boca de Tomatlan.
 To get to Yelapa you must take a boat from Boca de Tomatlan , Los Muertos beach or the beach just south of the Rosita Hotel.
-Yelapa can also be reached by mountain bike or hiking down from El Tuito, high in the mountains behind the village.
-There is a daily cruise boat that drops tourists off for about two hours.
+Yelapa can also be reached by mountain bike or hiking down from Chacala, high in the mountains behind the village.
+There are a daily cruise boats that drops tourists off for about two hours.

 Best Way to get there

 Take the Boca/Mismaloya bus from the Bus Southbound stop on Basilio Badillo (see Map) 8 pesos, when you get off the bus walk down to the beach (use insect repellent on your legs, lots of noseeum’s on this beach), there you will find people waiting for a water taxi and a gentleman selling tickets, better to pay on the boat, to Yelapa 90 pesos..
 From Boca de Tomatlan, the water taxi leaves about every 1 hour see Schedule

 The Los Muertos water taxi leaves from the pier about every 2 hours from 9:30 AM till 6:00pm, 7 days a week, during high season, there maybe less in Low Season.
 160 pesos one way.

 Be aware that the last water taxi back to Puerto Vallarta leaves around 5:00 PM (to Boca) – miss it and you stay the night!